Harnesses — Signet Docs

 }

-This gives Claude Code direct access to memory_search, memory_store, memory_get, memory_list, memory_modify, and memory_forget tools.
+This gives Claude Code direct access to memory_search, session_search, memory_store, memory_get, memory_list, memory_modify, and memory_forget tools.

 Prerequisites